arturbenevides/MSc_Geophysics/README.md

 - [ ] FIGUEIREDO, I., 1997, Investigação Magnetotelúrica nas Serras do Sudeste Brasileiro (RJ/MG): uma Proposta de Modelo Crustal.
 Tese de D.Sc., Observatório Nacional, Rio de Janeiro, RJ, Brasil

+- [ ] Tikhonov, A. N. (1950).
+The determination of the eletrical properties of deep layers of the Earth's crust.
+Dokl.
+Acad.
+Nauk.
+SSR 73: 295-297 (in Russian).
+(1986).
+On determining eletrical characteristics of the deep layers of the Earth's crust.
+In Manetotelluric Methods, ed.
+K. Vozoff.
+Tulsa: Society of Exploration Geophysicists, pp. 2-3.

 ### Bacia do Iguatu